jackmcdonnell713/Election-Analysis/README.md

 # Election-Analysis
- Utilizing "for loops" and "conditional statements" along with other advanced syntax to find specific results for an election audit.
+ Utilizing knowledge of Python functions and logistics to garner specific results for an election audit.